trust-rust/rust-ownership/TUTORIAL.md

 24:     println!("y is '{}'", y);
 ```

 You can see above that when you call `modify_string(x)` the value `x` is moved into the function.
 You can also think of it as the `modify_string` function taking ownership of the value `x`.
-You may also occasionally see that the value `x` is consumed by the function `modify_string` in the wild.
+You may also occasionally see that the value `x` is "consumed" by the function `modify_string` in Rust documentation.
 No matter which way you view it, when you call a function as above, the value is moved into the function and unusable in the original scope.

 ### Run the Code
 The full code for this example is in the `ex03.rs` file in the `src/` directory.